Dyu20705/game-game-go/docs/OASIS_ARCHITECTURE.md

 ## Oasis Adapters

-Current status: `STATIC_VALIDATION`.
+Current status: local adapters, SquareXO replay verification, result commitments and the Python ROFL service boundary are unit-tested.
+Live RPC calls, signer flows, ROFL bundle builds and testnet deployment are not claimed in the current validation.

 Typed adapter boundaries exist for Sapphire, ROFL, contract address lookup and transaction error mapping.
-Live RPC calls, signer flows, ROFL bundle builds and testnet deployment are not claimed in the current validation.

 See `docs/BLOCKCHAIN_PREPHASE_AUDIT.md` and `docs/THREAT_MODEL.md` for trust and authorization details.